Prezent/prezent-grid/doc/upgrading.md

 Upgrading from previous versions
 ================================

+## Upgrading from 0.8 to 0.9

+HTML attributes set using the `attr` option are now parsed using the variable resolver.
+If you have any properties that contain `{` or `}` braces then you should escape them using a backslash.

 ## Upgrading from 0.7 to 0.8

 Grid and element types no longer have names.
 You can remove all `getName()` methods.
 Instead, refer to grid types and element